 Without touching or sharing a treatment room?

-She remembered helping several friends over the phone in the decade since training in massage therapy...all of her decades of yoga teaching, all the breath-work and meditation training, which in itself emerged from a devotion to dance and making poetry...creating transformations with grace.
+She remembered helping several friends over the phone in the decade since training in massage therapy...all of her decades of yoga teaching, all the breath-work and meditation training, and yoga nidra in particular, which in itself emerged from a devotion to dance and making poetry...creating transformations with grace.

 So she offered her client to get on the phone, just to explore.
 No commitments.